 The key principles EPC Group BI architects follow:

-A well-designed dimensional model lets business users answer 80% of their questions through drag-and-drop interactions in Power BI.
-That self-service capability is what separates a good data model from a great one.
+A well-designed dimensional model allows business users to answer 80% of their questions using drag-and-drop features in Power BI.
+This self-service ability is what distinguishes a good data model from a great one.

 Azure and Microsoft Fabric for big data modeling